xpack/vscode-xpack-extension-ts/README.md

 The correct solution is to open all packages as workspace folders, either separately or via a `*.code-workspace` file.

+## IntelliSense available only after the first build

+In order to correctly parse the project, for managed projects, IntelliSense needs a file called `compile_commands.json`.
+One such file is expected in each build folder, and the system build generator (CMake/meson/etc) automatically creates these files when the project is prepared, like during the first build.

 ## Known Issues